blsnwbrdr/brandonlew.com/README.md

 # Brandon Lew

-A personal website with custom JavaScript code that includes connecting to ETSY's API; built to gather and randomize photos from my ETSY shop.
+A portfolio website with custom JavaScript code that includes connecting to ETSY's API; built to gather and randomize photos from my ETSY shop.

 ## Built With